Panama Canal expansion project: Background

-The original Panama Canal has a limited capacity determined by operational times and cycles of the existing locks and was further constrained by the current trend towards larger (close to Panamax-sized) vessels transiting the canal, requiring more transit time in the locks and channels.
-Also, periodic maintenance on the aging canal requires shutdowns of the waterway.
-Demand is growing due to the growth of international trade, and many users require a guaranteed level of service.
+The original Panama Canal had limited capacity determined by operational times and cycles of the existing locks and was further constrained by the current trend towards larger (close to Panamax-sized) vessels transiting the canal, requiring more transit time in the locks and channels.
+Also, periodic maintenance on the aging canal required shutdowns of the waterway.
+Demand was growing due to the growth of international trade, and many users required a guaranteed level of service.
 Despite the gains which have been made in efficiency, the Panama Canal Authority (ACP) estimated that the canal would reach its maximum sustainable capacity between 2009 and 2012.
 The long-term solution for the congestion was the expansion of the canal with a third set of locks.

 The size of ships that could transit the canal, called Panamax, was constrained by the size of the locks, which are 110 ft wide and 1050 ft long, and 41.2 ft deep.
 The third set of locks allow transit of larger, Post-Panamax ships, which have a greater cargo capacity than the current locks can handle.
 The new lock chambers are 180 ft wide, 1400 ft long, and 60 ft deep.
 These dimensions allow for an estimated 79% of all cargo-carrying vessels to transit the canal, up from 45%.

-All of the canal-widening studies since the 1930s determined that the best way to increase canal capacity is by building a third set of locks larger than the 1914 locks.
+All of the canal-widening studies since the 1930s determined that the best way to increase canal capacity was by building a third set of locks larger than the 1914 locks.
 The US began excavations for new locks in 1939, but abandoned them in 1942 because of the outbreak of World War II.
 This conclusion was again reached in the 1980s by the tripartite commission formed by Panama, Japan, and the US.
 More recently, the studies developed by the Panama Canal Authority (Autoridad del Canal de Panamá (ACP)) for its 2025 master plan confirm that a third, larger set of locks is the most suitable, profitable, and environmentally responsible option.

-Former president Martín Torrijos, in a 24 April 2006 speech announcing the project, said that the canal "is like our 'petroleum'.
+President Martín Torrijos, in a 24 April 2006 speech announcing the project, said that the canal "is like our 'petroleum'.
 Just like the petroleum that has not been extracted is worthless and that in order to extract it you have to invest in infrastructure, the canal requires to expand its capacity to absorb the growing demand of cargo and generate more wealth for Panamanians".